Community Foundation of Middlesex County Inc

 Reapplication Policy

-Organizations may apply once per grant calendar year, meaning unsuccessful applicants can reapply in subsequent cycles.
-The foundation operates two cycles annually, providing opportunities for organizations to refine and resubmit proposals.
+Organisations may apply once per grant calendar year, meaning unsuccessful applicants can reapply in subsequent cycles.
+The foundation operates two cycles annually, providing opportunities for organisations to refine and resubmit proposals.
 All applicants must maintain current compliance with grant evaluation requirements from any previous CFMC funding.

 Application Success Factors